 - At this point, you will need to access the drive where Windows 10 is installed on your PC.
-Check using the path below:
+Check using this path: C:WindowsSystem32config.

 - You should see a file named SAM.
 Open it.

-- While you are still on Load Hive’s dialog box, copy-paste the text below and click OK:
+- While you are still in Load Hive’s dialog box, copy-paste the following text and click OK: REM_SAM.

-- Next, return to the Registry editor’s window and go to the location below:
+- Next, return to the Registry Editor’s window and go to the location HKEY_LOCAL_MACHINESAMSAMDomainsAccountsUsers00001F4.